lukasborawski/bigos/README.md

 Right now flex box is in a very, let's say light state, but of course you can use it in fully functional way.

-Use `flex` class modifire and particular options:
+Use `flex` class modifier and particular options:

 *Content justify*